Ezequiel Duran Player Props: Rangers vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 13th in MLB.
+- The Pirates pitching staff is 12th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates have a 3.76 team ERA that ranks seventh among all MLB pitching staffs.
+- The Pirates' 3.81 team ERA ranks seventh across all league pitching staffs.

-- The Pirates give up the second-fewest home runs in baseball (43 total, 0.9 per game).
+- The Pirates allow the second-fewest home runs in baseball (44 total, 0.9 per game).

-- The left-hander last pitched on Wednesday against the Detroit Tigers, when he went six scoreless innings while giving up one hit.
+- The right-hander last pitched on Friday against the Arizona Diamondbacks, when he went six innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.